With numerous provisions and expansions, managing family leave programs in New Jersey is a constant challenge for

 Family Leave Insurance (FLI) and Temporary Disability Insurance (TDI)

-FLI and TDI are monetary benefits that currently provide up to 6 weeks of partial wage replacement.
+FLI and TDI are monetary benefits.
 FLI is to bond with a child, or care for a family member.
-TDI is short-term disability for non-work related illness or injury.
+TDI is short-term disability for non-work-related illness or injury.
 Expectant mothers are eligible for both.

-Beginning July 1, 2020, the programs will double paid leave to 12 consecutive weeks in a 12-month period.
-Intermittent paid leave will increase from 42 to 56 days in a 12-month period.
+In 2020, the programs were required to double paid leave to 12 consecutive weeks in a 12-month period.
+Intermittent paid leave increased from 42 to 56 days in a 12-month period.

 Security and Financial Empowerment (SAFE) Act

 The SAFE Act currently provides 20 days of unpaid leave to address circumstances resulting from domestic or sexual violence.
-Effective July 1, 2020, SAFE leave will be eligible for paid benefits under TDI for victims, or FLI if a family member is a victim of domestic or sexual abuse.
+In 2020, SAFE leave became eligible for paid benefits under TDI for victims, or FLI if a family member is a victim of domestic or sexual abuse.

-Under a new anti-retaliation provision, applicable to all the expanded family leave programs, employers may not:
+Under an anti-retaliation provision, applicable to all the expanded family leave programs, employers may not: